juliancwirko/meteor-s-grid/README.md

 @import 's-grid'
 ```

+You will find grid files in the standalone npm package: [https://www.npmjs.com/package/s-grid](https://www.npmjs.com/package/s-grid)

-There is also standalone npm package: [https://www.npmjs.com/package/s-grid](https://www.npmjs.com/package/s-grid) and GruntJS project scaffold with s-grid and many useful tasks like wiredep, usemin and livereload: [https://www.npmjs.com/package/s-grid-grunt](https://www.npmjs.com/package/s-grid-grunt)
+You may also want to use the GruntJS based project scaffold with S-Grid and some useful Grunt tasks like usemin, wiredep, livereload etc: [https://www.npmjs.com/package/s-grid-grunt](https://www.npmjs.com/package/s-grid-grunt)

 ## Usage

-You don't need to install Meteor Stylus package it is absorbed by s-grid.
-If you have it installed just uninstall it and install only s-grid package.
+You don't need to install the Meteor Stylus package because it is absorbed by s-grid.
+If you have it installed just uninstall it and install only the s-grid package.

 ### You can use it like a block grid.
 For example: